The Role of Women in Celtic Warfare and Warrior Societies

 Ritual Warfare and Female Participation

 Celtic warfare was deeply entwined with religion.
-Warriors went to battle adorned with torcs and amulets, and they believed that the goddess Morrigan—often depicted as a crow or raven—would influence the outcome.
-The Morrigan, a war goddess, could appear to both men and women, and her favor was sought by all fighters.
-Ritual deposits of weapons at sacred lakes and springs (such as La Tène itself) were often made by women as well as men.
-Some scholars propose that women served as "shield-maidens" who consecrated weapons or performed war dances to invoke divine protection.
-While direct evidence is scarce, the intertwining of feminine divinity with warfare suggests that women's spiritual roles were not separate from the warrior ethos.
+Warriors went to battle adorned with torcs and amulets, and they believed that the goddess Morrigan, often depicted as a crow or raven, would influence the outcome of engagements.
+The Morrigan could appear to both men and women, and her favor was sought by all fighters before battle.
+Ritual deposits of weapons at sacred lakes and springs, such as the famous La Tène site itself, were often made by women as well as men, suggesting that women participated in the religious dimension of warfare.

 Celtic Mythology and Iconography